Dominik7131/Conceptual-Modeling-LLM-Assistant/data/56-2001-extract-llm-assistant-test-case/relationships_short.md

 - {"name": "is-a", "inference": "Road vehicles are divided into the following basic types: lorries", "source_entity": "Lorry", "target_entity": "RoadVehicle", "cardinality": ""}
 - {"name": "is-a", "inference": "Road vehicles are divided into the following basic types: powered wheelchairs", "source_entity": "PoweredWheelchair", "target_entity": "RoadVehicle", "cardinality": ""}
 - {"name": "is-a", "inference": "it is not an incomplete road vehicle", "source_entity": "IncompleteRoadVehicle", "target_entity": "RoadVehicle", "cardinality": ""}
+- {"name": "has type", "inference": "type of road vehicle is defined as a set of road vehicles", "source_entity": "RoadVehicle", "target_entity": "VehicleType", "cardinality": "0..* --> 1..1"}
 - {"name": "registers", "inference": "registering a road vehicle in the register of road vehicles", "source_entity": "Registration", "target_entity": "RoadVehicle", "cardinality": "0..1 --> 1..1"}
 - {"name": "has body work", "inference": "for a road vehicle it is stated: colour of bodywork", "source_entity": "RoadVehicle", "target_entity": "Vehicle", "cardinality": "1..1 --> 1..1"}
 - {"name": "roadworthiness inspected by", "inference": "road vehicle technical inspection is an inspection of its roadworthiness", "source_entity": "RoadVehicle", "target_entity": "TechnicalInspection", "cardinality": "1..1 --> 0..*"}